 In thicker material, there are many options for groove shape.
 The single V and bevel are the most commonly used.
 Each of the weld faces is chamfered within a certain angle and together it makes the V shape.
 Other than V, there are also several other shapes that are commonly used, please refer to figure 3 below.

 The butt joint is relatively easy to prepare and perhaps the only joint that’s suitable for automatic welding.
-Because there is a minimum obstruction on the weld path, so the automated device (e.g. SAW) can easily pass.
+Because there is a minimum obstruction on the weld path, the automated device (e.g. SAW) can easily pass.
 This joint can be applied in any case, from plate to pipe, from the simplest rig platform to the most complex vessel wall.

 The drawback of this welding joint is the minimum.
 There’s a no-weld defect that’s exclusively caused by the use of the butt joint.
-It makes this joint a must use whenever possible.
-The most commonly occurring weld defects are porosity, slag inclusion, incomplete penetration, burn through, cracking, and incomplete fusion all of which are independent of the joint design and can be easily averted by manipulating the welding variables.
+It makes this joint a must-use whenever possible.
+The most commonly occurring weld defects are porosity, slag inclusion, incomplete penetration, burn-through, cracking, and incomplete fusion all of which are independent of the joint design and can be easily averted by manipulating the welding variables.

 2. Tee Joint.

 A tee joint is a joint on which the base metal is perpendicularly configured to each other and the welding is done as a fillet weld on one side or both sides of the joint.
-Tee joint and any other fillet joints are not usually prepared with groove unless the base metal is thick and welding on both sides is not sufficient to withstand the load imposed on the joint.
+Tee joints and any other fillet joints are not usually prepared with grooves unless the base metal is thick and welding on both sides is not sufficient to withstand the load imposed on the joint.

-A defect that exclusively associated with the tee joint is lamellar tearing (however, this defect is also common in any other fillet welded joint).
+A defect that is exclusively associated with the tee joint is lamellar tearing (however, this defect is also common in any other fillet welded joint).
 Lamellar tearing occurs due to the high constraint experienced by the joint.
-Not allowing the joint to deform by placing a stopper is a common practice among welder.
+Not allowing the joint to deform by placing a stopper is a common practice among welders.